My parents don't understand. How can I talk to them about my mental health?

 It’s ok if you don’t have a plan for what comes next right away.
 Ask your parents for help figuring it out!
 If you’re considering mental health counseling or therapy, some good places to start would be having a conversation with your school counselor or scheduling an appointment with your family doctor.
 Sometimes mental health symptoms can result from a physical illness, so reaching out to your family doctor can help rule out other possible causes of your symptoms.
 Your doctor can also refer you to a mental health professional.

-If your family has private insurance, your parents can contact the number on the back of their insurance card and ask for a referral to a mental health provider who treats children and young adults.
+If your family has health insurance, your parents can contact the number on the back of their insurance card and ask for a referral for a mental health provider who treats children and teens.
 If your family does not have private insurance, your parents can contact your county’s community behavioral health service to explore programs in your area by searching online for “community behavioral health services [city] [state].”

 Work as a team